ngx-kit/ngx-kit/packages/core/docs/OVERVIEW.md

 apiOrder: 1
 ---

-# Ngx-kit overview
+# Ngx-kit Core Overview

 Low level components and services for creating Angular ui-components.

-You don't need 3rd party ui-kit, your can create your own components that do exactly what you want.
+You don't need 3rd party ui-kit, just create your own components that do exactly what you want.

 ## Features